Wayn

 Servants of House Tyrell distribute food to the poor of King's Landing, by Dimitri Bielak © Fantasy Flight Games

-After the Battle of the Blackwater, House Tyrell brings one hundred of wayns laden with food in King's Landing each day.[7]
+After the Battle of the Blackwater, House Tyrell brings one hundred wayns laden with food to King's Landing each day.[7]

-Sandor Clegane steals a wayn from a farmer and use it to infiltrate the Twins with Arya Stark during the Red Wedding.[9]
+Sandor Clegane steals a wayn from a farmer, and uses it to infiltrate the Twins with Arya Stark during the Red Wedding.[9]

 A Dance with Dragons

-Two wayns are used to transport Maester Aemon, Samwell Tarly, Gilly and her son, as well as provision for the journey from Castle Black to Eastwatch-by-the-Sea.[10]
+Two wayns are used to transport Maester Aemon, Samwell Tarly, Gilly and her son, as well as provisions for the journey from Castle Black to Eastwatch-by-the-Sea.[10]

 Lord Wyman Manderly takes forty wayns laden with food when he leaves White Harbor to attend the wedding of Ramsay Bolton and "Arya Stark" at Winterfell.[11]

-The wayns and wagons of the baggage train of Stannis Baratheon's army have difficulty to keep up the pace of the march on Winterfell.[12]
+The wayns and wagons of the baggage train of Stannis Baratheon's army have difficulty keeping up the pace of the march on Winterfell.[12]

 Notes